Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 Carbamide peroxide

-Carbamide peroxide is a whitening agent is similar to hydrogen peroxide, Dr Patel, who is also the founder of Love Teeth Dental Practice, says.
+Carbamide peroxide is a whitening agent similar to hydrogen peroxide, says Dr Kunal Patel, a dentist at Love Teeth Dental.
 "Water-based carbamide peroxide is a product formed from hydrogen peroxide and urea.
 This has the same function as hydrogen peroxide but is thought to have longer-lasting effects."

 Hydrated silica